A Winter Garden: 16 Indoor Public Places to Get in Out of the Cold in New York City

 In addition to the required seating areas and bathroom, this through block arcade offers the convenience of a shopping mall with some high end shops: a tennis store, Chartwell Booksellers, a Swiss chocolatier, Starbucks and the Dahesh Museum gift shop.
 Soaring ceilings and huge windows create and airy open space for relaxing.
 Also, in season, the atrium is home to one of the best animated Christmas displays in town.
 Extras: Live pianist Mondays through Fridays, noon to 3pm.

-The 14,000 square foot space is home to the popular and free, Sony Wonder Technology Labs – a must see for NYC kids.
+The 14,000-square-foot space is home to the popular and free Sony Wonder Technology Lab, a must-see for NYC kids.
 If hunger hits you, grab a bite at the coffee and sandwich kiosk or the Starbucks inside the Sony Style showroom.

 590 Madison Avenue

-This glass structure is a real find in Midtown.
+This glass structure is a real find in Midtown East.
 There is plenty of room and tons of tables and chairs.
 Get lunch, coffee or gelato at the Obika Mozzarella Bar and then take a seat to check out the current sculpture on display or watch the birds fly from bamboo thicket to bamboo thicket.
-Extras - Easy walk through to Trump Towers without going outside you can even visit Niketown on the way.
+Extras - Easy walk through to Trump Towers without going outside.

 Like its namesake, the space is over the top in every way.
 The public space has everything: marble walls, a huge waterfall, an ice cream parlor, a bar, a restaurant, shopping and tons of tourists.
 Take the elevators to landscaped garden terraces on the upper floors for a great view of the entire place.